mah0x211/lua-llsocket/README.md

 ### ai = mh:name( [ai] )

-get the address-info, or change it to specified address-info. if argument is a nil, remove associated address-info.
+get the address-info, or change it to specified address-info. if argument is a nil, the associated address-info will be removed.

 - **Parameters**
     - `ai:addrinfo`: instance of [addrinfo](#llsocketaddrinfo-instance-methods).